 - Outpatient Clinic — Patients visit the Outpatient Clinic for consultations, appointments and follow-up, including cancer rehabilitation and monitoring for graft vs. host disease.

-- Day Hospital — In the Day Hospital, patients receive transplants and a high level of care during the day, and then return home at night.
+- Day Hospital — In the Day Hospital, patients receive transplants and/or cellular therapies, along with a high level of care during the day, and then return home at night.

 - BMT Inpatient Unit — The BMT Inpatient Unit is for patients who need more intensive, 24-hour care in a highly supportive environment .